Skip To Content

 Modified on

-CMMS vs. EAM systems
+CMMS vs. EAM Systems

 While CMMS and EAM software are similar, they have some key differences.
 The primary difference lies in the scope—most organizations use CMMS software to deal with operational management issues for maintaining assets, while an EAM solution focuses on the entire lifecycle of an asset—everything from purchasing an asset to deciding when it’s ready for disposal.

-EAM software usually contains all the functionality of a full CMMS system, including monitoring asset health, preventive maintenance scheduling, managing maintenance operations across the organization.
-But EAM systems offer extensive features that go beyond CMMS capabilities to help organizations manage business issues around asset management, such as procurement, risk and compliance, process management, and life cycle cost tracking.
-Since these lifecycle planning capabilities aren’t typically found in a CMMS, EAM tools are popular in larger organizations that have assets across multiple locations—or a single site containing many assets.
+However, EAM systems offer extensive features beyond CMMS capabilities to help organizations manage business issues around asset management, such as procurement, risk and compliance, process management, and life cycle cost tracking.
+Since these lifecycle planning capabilities aren’t typically found in a CMMS, EAM tools are popular in larger organizations with assets across multiple locations—or a single site containing many assets.

 What Does a CMMS Do?

 CMMS software is a program that helps companies track assets.
-Typically, companies create work orders that outline work to be done associated with different company assets.
+Typically, companies create work orders that outline work associated with different company assets.
 That could be anything from moving a printer from one building to another or fixing the hard drive on a company computer.
 In addition, assets often require ongoing preventive maintenance and efforts.

 A CMMS solution gives your company a centralized way to organize and keep up with assets that require preventative maintenance.
 In addition to helping you manage maintenance operations, CMMS asset management capabilities include generating reports to help you determine how well you’re doing operationally.
 CMMS software is also helpful for identifying and tracking asset issues before they lead to extended downtime and expensive repairs.
-The right CMMS can fill also your needs for work order and inventory management software.
+The right CMMS can also fill your needs for work orders and inventory management software.

 What Does an EAM System Do?

 Enterprise asset management software gives larger and more complex organizations a complete 360-degree view of what’s happening with the company’s physical assets.
-This software solution offers enterprise grade support that tracks what happens to each asset throughout its lifecycle, including design, maintenance, and disposal.
+This software solution offers enterprise-grade support that tracks what happens to each asset throughout its lifecycle, including design, maintenance, and disposal.
 In addition, an EAM system helps companies track and maintain documentation and data associated with managing multiple sites containing physical assets.

 Facilities management teams and maintenance departments can use an EAM system to create work orders, assign them to a technician, and track their progress.
 Companies can leverage the automation capabilities of EAM software to track maintenance requirements and automatically schedule asset maintenance.
 In addition, users can track the levels of and demand for materials required for asset management and preventive maintenance tasks.